x-vmaier/x-vmaier/USEFULWEBSITES.md

 # Useful Websites
-## Here is a list of websites, which can be useful for software development
+## Here is a list of websites, which can be useful for coding

  - [devdocs.io](https://devdocs.io/)